eegrigor/INFOMDIS-Data-Intensive-Systems/README.md

 This repo contains our solution for the INFOMDIS Data Intensive System Project for the year 2023-24, which was to identify and group similar process instances present on a hypothetical network provider's logs.

+The solution was built and tested using Python, PySpark on VSCode.

 To run:

 Create Virtual Environment: